A St. Croix ewe bedded down in hay with her newborn twin lambs at Cross Timbers Homestead

 Built for ourselves

-Two small apps we use to run the place.
+A small app we built to run the place.

-We built a couple of little tools to keep track of the homestead and our kitchen.
-They're still rough around the edges, but they work — and we're sharing them with friends and family.
+We built a little tool to keep track of the homestead.
+It's still rough around the edges, but it works — and we're sharing it with friends and family.

 Get in touch